SRshohan/EECE476/project_2/README.md

 This project effectively illustrates the fundamental concepts of object-oriented programming in C++.
 By utilizing classes and inheritance, the code manages the complexity of an educational system efficiently.
 The use of virtual functions and operator overloading enhances flexibility and usability, demonstrating how C++ can be leveraged to build robust applications.

-### Future Work

-Further improvements could include:
-- Adding data validation for course enrollment to ensure students do not enroll in the same course multiple times.
-- Implementing file handling to save and load student and teacher data for persistence.
-- Expanding the functionality of the Course class to include prerequisites, schedules, and capacity limits.

 ## How to Run